AugustusClient/Augustus-Wiki/src/content/docs/player/AntiFire.md

 description: Prevents fire from the player
 ---

 This module performs the function of preventing fire from the player.
-Or rather, if you suddenly enter the fire, you will not burn for long, the more packages you install in "MaxPacketsPerTick" the faster you are extinguished.
+Or rather, if you suddenly enter the fire, you will not burn for long, the more packets you set in "MaxPacketsPerTick" the faster you are extinguished.

  ❗But keep in mind that if you set a lot MaxPackets, there is a risk that you will be kicked for a huge number of packets❗